tpoindex/tsp/docs/misc.md

 ## Code generation

 Code generation is fairly simplistic, a nearly direct translation of Tcl code into C or Java.
-Other than shadow variablesk, dirty checking, and constant var variables, little other optimization is done.
+Other than shadow variables, dirty checking, and constant var variables, little other optimization is done.
 This can emit native code that seems unnecessary, such as assigning a result to a temporary variable, and then another assignment from the temporary variable to the target.